bhyvex/MagickaBBS/README.md

 The webserver will use templates in the www/ folder to create internal webpages on the fly, anything in www/static/ is served up as is.

-# README!!

-If you are upgrading from a version prior to https://github.com/apamment/MagickaBBS/commit/73aa146b8470727f036f732d2c9c267048ee455b You will need to make and run the update_pass utility on your user database.
-This will convert all plain text passwords to sha256 hashed and salted passwords.

-eg.

-		cd utils/update_pass
-		make
-		./update_pass ../../users.sq3

-Although you probably should make a backup of your database first in case things go wrong...